 Yad Moss is 7 miles south of Alston, high on the Cumbrian border with County Durham.
-In good conditions we have over 6kms of intermediate runs and plenty of ‘characterful’ off-piste.
+When conditions are good we enjoy over 4kms of varied intermediate skiing and plenty of ‘characterful’ off-piste.

-We are run entirely by volunteers.
-Every penny we take gets ploughed back in and over the last 40 years we have improved our facilities and can now offer accessible skiing and snowboarding in this beautiful part of the North Pennines.
+We are all volunteers.
+Every penny we take is ploughed back to improve the facilities.
+Over the last 40 years we have been able to provide accessible lift served skiing and boarding in this part of the beautiful North Pennines.

-The highly variable snow cover and rough moorland terrain mean that it is not possible to mark our runs in the same way as alpine ’pistes’.
-Instead we ski between snow fences and follow shallow gullies where the grass has been cut shorter.
-Snowsports are often only possible at Yad Moss because the grassy surface and almost complete absence of rocks, allow skiing on thin cover.
-We do however have a modern piste grooming machine to make the most of the snow that does fall (See the gallery and our facebook page).
+The erratic snowfall and rough moorland terrain mean that it is not possible to mark our runs in the same way as alpine ’pistes’.
+Instead we ski on drifted snow between fences and follow shallow gullies where the grass has been cut shorter.
+Snowsports are often only possible at Yad Moss because the soft surface and almost complete absence of rocks, permit skiing on very thin cover.
+We nevertheless have a modern piste grooming machine to make the most of the snow that does fall (See the gallery and our facebook page).

 Unfortunately, the speed of the tow and the uneven nature of the tow track, make it unsuitable for beginners without experience of using a fast drag lift.
 Regretfully, our operators reserve the right to decline the sale of lift tickets to novice skiers and boarders, if they think they may struggle with the tow.
 (Please see ‘A few rules’).

-A day-lodge at the bottom of the tow provides warmth and shelter from the wind.
+Our ‘daylodge’ near the bottom of the lift provides heating and shelter from the wind.
 You will need to bring your own food and drinks.
 The daylodge is also where you will find our composting toilets.

 Please be aware that we have no ski or board hire facility.
-You will need to bring your own skiing equipment and suitable clothing to keep you warm and dry.
-The sun doesn’t always shine at Yad Moss.
+You will need to bring your own snowsports equipment and suitable clothing to keep you warm and dry.
+The sun doesn’t always shine at Yad Moss !